AlexandruIca/Stuff/index.md

 * [Deep Dive Into C++ Coroutines](https://lewissbaker.github.io/) - Basically all there is to know about coroutines
 * [Parameter Passing in C and C++](https://wolchok.org/posts/parameter-passing/) - Deep dive into how the compiler generates code when passing parameters
 * [Lock-Free Job Stealing With Modern C++](https://manu343726.github.io/2017-03-13-lock-free-job-stealing-task-system-with-modern-c/)
+* [Understanding Atomics and Memory Ordering](https://dev.to/kprotty/understanding-atomics-and-memory-ordering-2mom) - not necessarily C++ but it's useful

 ### CPP Ideas
 * [Event Listener for GUI Lib - C++](https://codereview.stackexchange.com/questions/98564/event-listener-implementation)